chikamichi/bloccit-UJKhokhar/README.md

 ## Bloccit: a Reddit replica

-You can see it the app live here:
+You can see the app live here:

 https://ujk-bloccit.herokuapp.com/